Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

 Pope Pius XI says "...The believer has an inalienable right to profess his faith and to revive it as it needs to be revived.
 Laws which stifle or make difficult the profession and the practice of this faith are in contradiction with natural law."
 (Encyclical "Mit brennender Sorge" March 14, 1937.)

-There are fewer differences in the Catholic answers in older Confirmation books than with those for Communion.
+The Catholic answers in older Confirmation books have fewer differences than those for Communion.
 You can see the Catholic Confirmation answers here.

 Thank you for reading. :-)